yadavlav7978/yadavlav7978/README.md

 📝 I enjoy coding, building websites, and solving real-world problems.
 I am really enthusiastic about learning new technology and learning new skills.

 🎸 Apart from tech stuff, I like trying new things and learning new skills.
 Cricket is my favorite hobby.
 I love playing it and watching games.
-When I want to relax, I enjoy watching movies and web series.
+I also enjoy watching movies and web series.

 🤝 Feel free to contact me at yadavlav571@gmail.com